franciscolobo/KOMODO2/README.md

 - Interactive heatmaps and scatterplots
 - A dynamic table of results.

 Please check our <a href="https://fcampelo.github.io/KOMODO2/articles/examples-page.html" target="_blank">examples page</a> to explore the full output of KOMODO2 for a variety of examples.
-The required data to fully reproduce these examples is available in our Github repo, under <a href="https://github.com/fcampelo/KOMODO2/tree/master/data_files">data_files</a>.
+The required data to fully reproduce these examples is available in our Github repository, under <a href="https://github.com/fcampelo/KOMODO2/tree/master/data_files">data_files</a>.

 *****